Skip to content

 cd sweep

-Use this path when you want the compiled CUDA backend in addition to the regular PyTorch interface.
+Use this path when you want compiled C++/CUDA kernels in addition to the regular PyTorch interface.

 1. Install a compatible PyTorch + CUDA environment first.